SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

-   If a property marked with the ``lazy`` modifier is accessed by multiple threads simultaneously and the property has not yet been initialized, there is no guarantee that the property will be initialized only once.
+   If a property marked with the ``lazy`` modifier is accessed by multiple threads simultaneously and the property has not yet been initialized, there's no guarantee that the property will be initialized only once.

 ..
 6/19/14, 10:54 PM [Contributor 7746]:
    @lazy is not thread safe.
 Global variables (and static struct/enum fields) *are*.